India–Pakistan cricket rivalry: History

 Pakistan became a member of the Imperial Cricket Conference (now the International Cricket Council) in 1948, (Note: The Imperial Cricket Conference was renamed the International Cricket Conference in 1965 and later became the International Cricket Council.
 It organises international cricket across the globe.) becoming a Full Member (Note: Full Member status grants the member the right to play in Test matches.) in July 1952.
 (Note: The Indian cricket team had been awarded Full Member status in 1926 and prior to Partition had represented the whole of British India.)
 Their tour of India later the same year saw the team play their first Test matches.
 They lost the first Test in Delhi to India, but won the second Test in Lucknow, which led to an angry reaction from the home crowd against the Indian players.
 India clinched the Test series after winning the third Test in Bombay, but the intense pressure affected the players of both teams to the point that they pursued mainly defensive tactics that led to drawn matches and whole series without a victory.
 When India toured Pakistan in 1955, thousands of Indian fans were granted visas to go to the Pakistani city of Lahore to watch the Test match, but both the 1955 series and Pakistan's tour of India in 1961 ended in drawn series, with neither team being able to win a single Test match.
 Complaints about the fairness of umpires became routine.

-The Indo-Pakistani War of 1965 and subsequent War of 1971 put a hold on matches between the two sides that lasted till 1978, when India toured Pakistan and cricket between the two countries resumed for a brief period.
+The Indo-Pakistani War of 1965 and subsequent War of 1971 put a hold on matches between the two teams that lasted till 1978, when India toured Pakistan and cricket between the two countries resumed for a brief period.
 In the post-1971 period, politics became a direct factor in the holding of cricketing events.
 India has suspended cricketing ties with Pakistan several times following terrorist attacks or other hostilities.
 The resumption of cricketing ties in 1978 came with the emergence of heads of government in both India and Pakistan who were not directly connected with the 1971 war and coincided with their formal initiatives to normalise bilateral relations.

-In the late 1980s and for most of the 1990s, India and Pakistan played each other only at neutral venues such as Sharjah in the United Arab Emirates and in the Canadian city of Toronto, where large audiences of expatriates regularly watched matches between the sides.
+In the late 1980s and for most of the 1990s, India and Pakistan played each other only at neutral venues such as Sharjah in the United Arab Emirates and in the Canadian city of Toronto, where large audiences of expatriates regularly watched matches between the teams.
 The series between the teams in Canada in the 1990s and early 2000s were officially known as the "Friendship Cup".
 Sharjah, even though a neutral venue, was considered as the "back yard of Pakistan" given the close proximity and the massive support the team generated.

-The rise of multinational competitions, such as the ICC Cricket World Cup, ICC T20 World Cup, ICC Champions Trophy, and the Asia Cup led to more regular, albeit briefer, contests between the two sides.
+The rise of multinational competitions, such as the ICC Cricket World Cup, ICC T20 World Cup, ICC Champions Trophy, and the Asia Cup led to more regular, albeit briefer, contests between the two teams.